-The Field Studies Council Youth Council is a group of twelve proactive young naturalists aged 16-25 from across the UK helping to steer FSC engagement and content.
-They act as representatives for other young people who engage with the Field Studies Council.
+The Field Studies Council Youth Council is a group of twelve proactive young naturalists aged 16-25 from across the UK helping to steer Field Studies Council engagement and content.
+They act as representatives for other young people who engage with the charity.

-The Field Studies Council is committed to increasing youth engagement in nature through a series of face to face and online courses, subsidies, projects, camps, and scholarships.
+The Field Studies Council is committed to increasing youth engagement in nature through a series of face-to-face and online courses, subsidies, projects, camps, publications, and scholarships.

-We welcome applications from all young people regardless of your experiences or backgrounds.
+We welcome applications from all young people regardless of your experience or background.
 Please note that this is a voluntary role.

 - Please tell us a bit about yourself, your experiences and the environmental topics that you are passionate about.
 (Max 200 words).